willhansen/RoyaltyOffRevenueLicense/README.md

 ### How much to pay to who

-If there is exactly one party described in this table (the one to "William Robert Sadler Hansen"), you may disregard it and pay no royalties.

 For every row in this table, you must pay a fraction of revenue as defined in the "Actual fraction of revenue" column to the party defined in that row.